-The Criminal Justice project operates three days a week providing advice and support on a variety of issues including benefits and housing, with the aim of helping to mitigate some of the issues that may contribute to clients re-offending.
-Clients are referred either by the local Criminal Justice Service or by Bureau staff, or may self-refer if they have previously had contact with the project.
-This service has been providing this much needed support for a number of years.
+The Criminal Justice project operated two days a week providing advice and support on a variety of issues including benefits and housing, with the aim of helping to mitigate some of the issues that may contribute to clients re-offending.
+Clients were referred either by the local Criminal Justice Service or by Bureau staff, or may self-refer if they have previously had contact with the project.
+Unfortunately funding for this project ended in March 2023 after running for a number of years.